 To run the wire, you’ll need to make openings in the wall, but you can keep the cutting to a minimum with a little strategy.
 Look for opportunities to “use existing holes from removed light fixtures, switches, or outlets to serve as your access points for fishing wire.”
 By temporarily removing a fixture, you can use its electrical box as a starting or ending point for your wire run.
 This smart approach means you’ll have fewer holes to patch and paint later, saving you significant time and effort during the finishing stage of your project.
 It’s a simple trick that makes the whole process much cleaner.

-Plan for the Correct Wire Gauge and Circuit Capacity
+Select the Correct Wire Gauge for Your Circuit

 Using the right type of wire is non-negotiable for a safe electrical system.
 The wire’s gauge, or thickness, must be properly matched to the circuit’s amperage rating to prevent overheating.
 For example, “14-gauge wire is typically good for 15-amp circuits (like lighting).
 12-gauge wire handles 20 amps, common for outlets and kitchens.”
 Using a wire that’s too thin for the electrical load is a serious fire hazard.
 If you’re not completely certain which wire gauge or circuit type your project requires, it’s best to pause and consult a professional.
 Our experts can handle all types of electrician repairs and ensure your wiring is safe and up to code.